- Implementation period: July 2013 – July 2016

 - Project budget: $18 million

-The Strengthening Political Entities and Civil Society (SPECS) project helps deepen democratic practices that lead to inclusive, transparent, and accountable political processes.
-The success of Afghanistan’s democracy is dependent on institutions and processes that support political stability, promote peaceful transitions of power, and reinforce legitimacy through the will of Afghan voters.
-SPECS promotes citizen engagement with political parties, coalitions, and candidates, while also assisting civil society to engage politicians and elected leaders.
-USAID’s support to political actors and civil society includes a strong focus on ensuring that women have more opportunities to participate and serve as elected leaders in Afghanistan.
+The Strengthening Political Entities and Civil Society project deepens democratic practices that lead to inclusive and transparent political processes.
+The success of Afghanistan’s democracy depends on institutions and processes that advance political stability, promote peaceful transitions of power, and reinforce government legitimacy through the informed participation of Afghan citizens in free and fair elections.
+The Strengthening Political Entities and Civil Society project promotes citizen engagement with political parties, coalitions, and candidates, while also assisting civil society to advocate for policy positions with politicians and elected leaders.
+USAID’s support to political actors and civil society fosters more opportunities for women to participate and serve as elected leaders in Afghanistan.

-- Support parties/coalitions to develop platforms and policies, as well as increase voter outreach and engagement.
+- Support political parties and coalitions to develop platforms and policies, as well as increase voter outreach and engagement.

 - Train elected officials on their roles and responsibilities.